My kids are always fighting but Cinnamon saves our Christmas (sort of)

 “Etani got to do the flour, Mommy, so I should get to do the eggs!”
 Hesperus protests.

-I go to the pantry to look for more yeast.
+I go to the refrigerator to look for more yeast.
 Everything is suddenly silent.
-I peer around the pantry door to see what is going on.
+I peer around the fridge door to see what is going on.

 “More cimmamim,” Etani whispers to his sister.